The Roots of this Form of Extremism: Jihad

 The inner jihad (some people prefer the word greater jihad) is the struggle every Muslim has inside of him or her.
 This struggle could be deciding whether or not to financially support an orphanage or to instead spend that money on unnecessary expenses for oneself.

 The outer jihad is also called violent jihad or Holy War.
-Only a fraction of the 1.6 billion Muslims worldwide supports the outer jihad.
+Only a minor fraction of the 1.6 billion Muslims worldwide supports the outer jihad.

 To learn more about Jihad, and its relationship to modern day Islamic extremism, please see the Op250 Reading on Jihad.

 Modern Violent Jihad: Also Known as Islamic Extremism